Shirzat-Hesenjan/ssasa2024/README.md

 Citing an existing implementation on [sha3-256](https://github.com/euugenechou/sha3-256) for reference, for test comparisons Note that the reference implementation contains full NIST test vectors, it should suffice to test against these vectors to assess the correctness of my implementation.

+For randomly generated data for hashes and test against these NIST vectors, I use python and hook the `Makefile` to do tests after successful compilation.
+Upon all success there should be "OK" printed in the terminal.

 ### Skeleton Code in progress (Development Note)

 - `sha3.h` <- constants, data structure